wmde/wikibase-release-pipeline/README.md

 # Wikibase Suite

-Wikibase Suite is a production-ready Wikibase software bundle that allows you to self-host a public knowledge graph similar to Wikidata.
+Wikibase Suite (WBS) is a production-ready Wikibase software bundle that allows you to self-host a public knowledge graph similar to Wikidata.
 It includes MediaWiki, Wikibase, QuickStatements, Query Service, and an SSL certificate for your public instance.

 **What's Included**